1963 Ferrari 250 GTE Series III

 In 1963 this desirable final series of the Ferrari 250 GTE was delivered through the hands of Swiss Ferrari dealer J.H.
 Keller in Zürich.
 Tastefully ordered in Nocciola over a desirable red leather interior.
 On March 7, 1963 the car was delivered to its first owner in Switzerland – Dr. Arnold R. Egli living at the Lago di Lugano.
 After mr. Egli passed away, his son Richard A. Egli inherited the car.

 From 1963 until 1998 the car resided in single family ownership.
-In 1998, famous collector of classic Ferrari’s Mario Bernardi from Hann.
-Münden (Germany) bought the car and sold her in 1999 to a dentist near Nürnberg.
+In 1998 the family parted with the car and in 1999 the car was sold to a dentist near Nürnberg.
 The car has had only two registered owners since new.
 With the car we have a beautiful file with invoices, insurance documents and pictures confirming its history.
 The car is in very original condition and has a beautiful charming original red leather interior with a beautiful patina.